tytydraco/yessleep/out/Dont_Look_Finale.md

 "I love you, big brother," Nathan whispered.

-"I love you too," I whispered back, hoping somehow he could hear me over all the noise, and I chose to believe that he could.
+"I love you, too," I whispered back, hoping somehow he could hear me over all the noise, and I chose to believe that he could.

 The man who saw me burning down the house was moving around telling people it was me, and before a mob could form to take me into custody, I took off running back in the direction of my apartment.